 We establish high-performing non-faith academies which maximise attainment, value diversity, develop character and build cultural capital.
 By the age of 18 we want every student to have the choice of university or a high quality apprenticeship.

-Full details including related documentation and how to apply can be found on the Trust Jobs Portal, and search by job title.
+Full details including related documentation and how to apply can be found on the Trust Jobs Portal, click here and search by job title.

-www.dixonsta.com or call ton 01274 424350 and speak to Emma Steele, Head of School, to discuss the role further.
+www.dixonsta.com or call the academy on 01274 424350 and speak to Emma Steele, Principal, to discuss the role further.

 We positively welcome applications from all sections of the community.
 The Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Successful applicants will be required to undertake an enhanced DBS check.